ducky4life/ns-detag/README.md

 # Installation
 I use TamperMonkey for this, you can use whatever works for you

-Download [script.js](https://github.com/ducky4life/ns-detag/raw/main/script.js), run it, enjoy
+Download [script.js](https://github.com/ducky4life/ns-detag/raw/main/script.js) (or paste it in your script runner), run it, enjoy

 # Functionalities